mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Even where psionics training is genuinely available, it may be flawed or incomplete.
 Three centuries of underground teaching might have resulted in some serious misconceptions creeping in.
-There is no– one to complain to if an individual’s quest for training in the psionic arts ends badly.
+There is no– one to complain to if an individual's quest for training in the psionic arts ends badly.

 This does not stop a minority of individuals from seeking such